DariaZvezdochkina/IType-App/README.md

 The function of searching for vacancies by key terms or by setting the necessary filters to display the desired requirments is also available

 ## Reason of the project

 This project is being developed because the IT industry is rapidly growing and as a Mobile Developer I want to simplify the process of searching for jobs by developing a single mobile platform exclusively for the IT sphere.

 ## Technologies

 - SwiftUI

+## Setup

+To run this project, install it locally using npm:

+$ cd ../IType\ App
+$ npm install
+$ npm start